rbong/envi/README.md

 ====

 * Shares active directory between discrete sessions of vim, vifm (vi file manager), and fish (friendly shell)
-* Files opened in the filemanager are opened in vim
+* Files opened in the file manager are opened in vim
 * Provides a shell/file manager to vim without quirks/limitations
 * The current location of gdb is opened in vim
 * Provided as an example for personal interprocess communication systems